GreenWeegeeCantCode/AutoScreenshot/README.md

 When you run it, open PFA and wait for it to finish.

 I recommend setting the file naming in ShareX to "%i{5}" so you can turn the frames into a video using FFmpeg.
+And disable play sound after capture is made, play sound after task is completed and show toast notification after task is completed so the frames look better

 # Configuring delay
 To change the delay, change the number in time.sleep(1) to whatever you want, you can make it something like 0.5, 0.2, 2, ect.